pietroventurini/machine-learning-notes/README.md

 # Machine Learning Notes and Exercises
 In this repo I will add notebooks with notes and exercises on machine learning written in Python.

+**Note:** as soon as I make this repository public, all the images will be properly visualized (both in Github and in Colab).
+For the moment, I suggest to clone this repository and to run the notebooks locally using Jupyer.
+Check the `Beta` branch for more notebooks.

 **Visualization:** I highly recommend to view these notebooks online, using [Google Colab](https://colab.research.google.com), or locally, using [Jupyer Lab](https://jupyter.org/), for two main reasons: you can modify python snippets as you wish and LaTeX formulas will get visualized properly.
 I will work on this problem, adapting all the notebooks to Colab, as soon as I finish to write them.

 **Important:** WORK IN PROGRESS, notes can contain mistakes.
 Furthermore, I am not a native english speaker.
 Please, forgive me for any errors.